Bow Valley Community Fireguard

 Mature, continuous forests are not good habitat for an array of species, especially ungulates (e.g. deer and elk) and bears.
 By harvesting and thinning trees, the fireguard will open the forest canopy and improve the habitat conditions for decades to come by increasing forage and providing edge habitat.

 Harvesting may result in a short-term displacement for wildlife, but this will be exceeded by the long-term habitat enhancement.
 To ensure the integrity of the construction of the fireguard and its impact on wildlife, specialists in human-wildlife coexistence have been engaged in the planning of this project, and a wildlife and avian survey was completed to account for migratory and cavity-nesting birds.
+The survey identified several potential pileated woodpecker nests on the edge of the fireguard area; these trees will not be removed.

 This project is in line with the recommendations from the Human Wildlife Coexistence Report and from the Human Wildlife Coexistence Roundtable.